 (c) A current written financial report shall be presented to a board of directors:

 2. More frequently, if requested by the board or the cabinet.

-(d) The program manual, which may be characterized as an operations manual, shall include:
+(b) A community action agency’s program manual, which may be characterized as an operations manual, shall include:

 1. Criteria for determining eligibility of an individual for CSBG programs;